alphagov/government-service-design-manual/service-manual/user-centred-design/resources/creating-accessible-PDFs.md

 Use left aligned text (unless the language of your document is read right to left).
 Don’t use justified text in your document.

-Choose a san serif font and use the styles in Word to set it as the default, with a minimum size of 12pt.
-If you need to include footnotes or other text of a smaller size, increase the size of the body text to 14pt, rather than reduce the size of text below 12pt.
+Choose a sans serif font and use the styles in Word to set it as the default, with a minimum size of 12pt.
+If you need to include footnotes or other text of a smaller size, increase the size of the body text to 14pt rather than reducing the size of any text below 12pt.

 Don’t use chunks of italicised or capitalised text, and don’t underline text unless it’s a link.